 Executing this command will immediately open the Pinta software, and you can start using it for your creative endeavors.

-Launching Pinta for Snap Installation on Ubuntu
+Launching Pinta for Snap Installation

 For those who have installed Pinta using Snap, a slightly different command is used to start the application.
 Run the following command in your terminal: